danielmakarchuk/danielmakarchuk.GitHub.io/index.md

 **Community cleanups**
 2014-2018
-- I have participated in garbage clean ups in and around Virden with the First Virden Scouts
+- I have participated in garbage clean ups in and around Virden with the First Virden Scouts.

 **Interests**